MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "In this article, you will learn about fundamental principles and good practices for how to plan navigation in the SharePoint modern experience"
+description: "In this article, you'll learn about fundamental principles and good practices for how to plan navigation in the SharePoint modern experience"
 ---

 # Planning Navigation for the modern SharePoint experience